fibears/LoginXMULecture/README.md

 Finally, I succeed in developing the `web robot`.

 Didn't reserve successfully for a lecture?
 No worry, my robot will help you secure your seat in advance, fast, free and friendly.

+## How to run this robot?

+1. Install Python2.7
+2. Install lxml package
+3. Open auto.sh(OSX or Linux) or auto.bat(Windows) by text editor.
+And change the "Username" and "Passwd" to your real account information.
+4. Finally, run auto.sh or auto.bat file.